St Peter & St Paul Appledore

 Services at St Peter & St Paul change slightly each month.
 The normal pattern, to which all are welcome is:

-Please see the Parish Magazine or Church Noticeboard for further details or contact:
+ee the Parish Magazine or Church Noticeboard for further details or contact: